 Alizé Carrère explores how communities around the globe adapt to environmental changes

-With COP26, the United Nations climate change conference, underway in Glasgow this week, there’s renewed focus on the effort to tackle climate change.
+At COP26, the United Nations climate change conference in Glasgow this year, there was a renewed focus on the effort to tackle climate change.

 President Biden said the US aims to be a net zero emissions economy by 2050 and other countries are making similar promises.
 But adapting to climate change has to be part of the strategy too.

 National Geographic explorer, film maker and scientist Alizé Carrère has spent the last seven years visiting communities around the globe and talking to them about how they are adapting to profound environmental changes.
 Carrère documents her work in a series that debuted on PBS in September: Adaptation.